Laura Gaiger:

 - Free entrance

 Trøndelag senter for samtidskunst presents Laura Gaiger’s first solo exhibition in Trondheim.
-In “Triumphs and Tragedies of the Commons”, Gaiger explores the relationship between humans, the ocean, and landscape through painting, installation, and sculpture.
+In “Triumphs and Tragedies of the Commons”, Gaiger explores the relationship between humans, the ocean, and other landscape through painting, installation, and sculpture.

 Calendar